steadybit/docs-public/content/use/10-experiments/10-design.md

   See this example of a hypothesis:
 _"When requests for the recommendation service exceeds 1000ms the catalog responds within 1000ms using an empty recommendation list."_

-- **Area**: An experiment is always executed in one specific area of your system landscape.
+- **Environment**: An experiment is always executed in one specific environment of your system landscape.
-  This area spans a set of targets belonging to a subsystem (like "bounded contexts" in domain driven design) as well as a specific environment (e.g. Development or Production).
+  This environment spans a set of targets which you want to address in an experiment.
+  For instance a set of containers and JVM applications of a Development environment.
-  How the [areas are configured and assigned to your team](../../install-configure/50-set-up-areas) is up to your admin.
+  How the [environments are configured and assigned to your team](../../install-configure/50-set-up-environments) is up to your admin.

 ### Design Experiment via Wizard